hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 ### Deployment
 The chaincode deployment follows mostly the standard Fabric procedure:

-- The deployer compiles an agreed-upon FPC chaincode using the FPC build environment.
+- The deployer compiles an agreed-upon FPC Chaincode using the FPC build environment.
   This step creates a package with the main FPC deployment artifact, the `enclave.signed.so` enclave binary, and deployment metadata.
   FPC provides convenience scripts to facilitate this step.
   (See [Chaincode Development Section](#Chaincode) for more info on `enclave.signed.so` and `MRENCLAVE` referenced below.)
 - Subsequently, the deployer follows the standard Fabric 2.0 Lifecycle steps, i.e., `install`, `approveformyorg` and `commit`.
-  A noteworthy FPC specific aspect is that the version used *must* be the code identity of the FPC chaincode, i.e., `MRENCLAVE` for SGX.
+  A noteworthy FPC specific aspect is that the version used *must* be the code identity of the FPC Chaincode, i.e., `MRENCLAVE` for SGX.
   <!--
     - We might eventually want also to explain why requireing `version=MRENCLAVE` is necessary, i.e., to get agreement among all participants on the functionality.